 U-Turns in Vegas

 U-turns in Las Vegas are as common as slot machines.
-Not only are u-turns legal, but they also seem to actually be encouraged by the city as a means of traffic flow.
+Not only are U-turns legal, but they seem to actually be encouraged by the city as a means of controlling the traffic.

-Driving through Las Vegas you’ll probably see more people making u-turns in a single outing than you’ll see in any other city in a month!
-The only thing you’ll need to watch out for beside being hit or hitting someone while making a u-turn is the occasional sign saying that u-turns are not allowed.
+Driving through Las Vegas, you’ll probably see more people making u-turns in a single outing than you’ll see in any other city in a month!
+The only thing you’ll need to watch out for besides being hit or hitting someone while making a U-turn is the occasional sign saying that U-turns are not allowed.

-These no u-turn signs are rare.
-What you’ll see much more of are signs saying that a u-turn is okay.
-Basically, you can make a u-turn just about anywhere as long as there isn’t a sign saying otherwise.
+These “no U-turn” signs are rare.
+You’ll see many more signs saying that a U-turn is okay.
+Basically, you can make a U-turn just about anywhere as long as there isn’t a sign saying you can’t.

 Las Vegas Freeways